|Spring 2018||click here for price*||click here for dates|

-Final transcript is issued by IAU College.
+Final transcript is issued by IAU (Institute for American Universities).
 Classes are taken with other American students.
 Some classes carry additional course fees which are not included in the ASA program fee.

 If your college or university requires an official transcript from an accredited U.S. institution, you are able to receive one from Truman State University for an additional fee of $500.
 (If you require a TSU transcript, please be sure to notify us at least 3 months prior to departure.)

-Aix-en-Provence, France: The School of Humanities and Social Sciences at IAU College – Semester Course Offerings
+Aix-en-Provence, France: The School of Humanities and Social Sciences at IAU – Semester Course Offerings

 All students MUST get a total of 8 classes approved by their academic advisor, in case of changes in course availability or schedule conflicts.
 That way, if a class is full or cancelled, or if 2 of the classes you want to take meet at the same time, you’ll already have back-up classes that you know your school will accept.
 When you pre-register for classes (this happens after you’re accepted), you will have to list a total of 8 possible classes on your registration form, in order of preference.

 Students at The School of Humanities and Social Sciences take 5, 3-credit courses per semester of their choosing; at least one of these must be a French language course.
-Students who have never taken French before must enroll in one of the following: FRE 101 (3 credits), FRE 102 (3 credits), or FRE 101-102 (6 credits).
+Students who have never taken French before must enroll in FRE 101-102 (6 credits).

-Students participating in the French Honors Program will take a mandatory, 4-credit French Honors core course, plus 4 additional courses of their choosing, taught in French.
-Students participating in the French Honors Program may take 1 elective in English, if you wish.
+Students participating in the French Honors Program will take a mandatory, 4-credit French Honors seminar course, plus 4 additional courses of their choosing, taught in French at the 300- or 400- level.
+Students participating in the French Honors Program may take 1 elective in English, if they wish.
 More details about the French Honors Program can be found below!

 Course offerings and schedules are subject to change.

-*SOME CLASSES CARRY ADDITIONAL COURSE FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
-Students who enroll in a class at The Marchutz School of Fine Arts will incur an additional $260 materials fee.
-Students who enroll in a Wine Studies (WS) course will incur an additional $150 materials fee.
+*SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
+Students who enroll in a Studio Art course will incur an additional $260 materials fee.
+Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
-Students who enroll in “Exploring Impressionism” will incur an additional $775 fee, as this course includes an overnight excursion to Paris.
-Additional fees besides these may apply to certain courses and will be listed at the link above.
+Students who enroll in a Sculpture course will incur an additional $260 materials fee.
+Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
+Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
+Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
+Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.

 French Honors Program